Applejack

 The Band: (WIP)

-• Warren Kipner - Lead vocals
+- Warren Kipner - Lead vocals

-• The powerful, energetic voice of Applejack, sometimes accompanied by a tamborine or maracas.
+The powerful, energetic voice of Applejack, sometimes accompanied by a tamborine or maracas.
 Offstage, Warren is very polite and easygoing, always in the mood for a lighthearted joke.
 And, as he'll often say, the only thing he loves half as much as singing and writing songs is his adoring audience.

-• Compared to the frontman, Barnie is more outgoing and his onstage presence reflects this very well.
+Compared to the frontman, Barnie is more outgoing and his onstage presence reflects this very well.
 He is always moving with an infectious smile among other faces to complement his playing.
 But don't let it make you think that he doesn't take his job extremely seriously deep down.
-And being the closet to Warren, he's always careful in the amount of attention he draws towards himself.
+And being the closest to Warren, he's always careful in the amount of attention he draws towards himself.

-• Donny is the youngest of the group- at least, we think so.
+Donny is the youngest of the group- at least, we think so.
 Although he may look a bit small and baby-faced, he's an outstanding guitarist and perfectly fills in the lower harmony (when he remembers to sing).

-• Along with Bruce, Andy emerged from the ashes of another local group before landing a spot as the bass player and quiet one of Applejack.
+Along with Bruce, Andy emerged from the ashes of another local group before landing a spot as the bass player and quiet one of Applejack.
 His down-to-earth personality and dry humor are quick to disprove any assumptions about him being shy.

-• Bruce's personality contrasts with Andy's in that he is often cracking jokes and encouraging the rest of the band.
+Bruce's personality contrasts with Andy's in that he is often cracking jokes and encouraging the rest of the band.
 Although he is the oldest of the group, his drumming is always above and beyond in terms of energy.